NuHepMC/Spec/README.md

-NuHepMC Specification Version 0.1a
+NuHepMC Specification Version 0.1.0
 ----------------------------------

-# TODO:
-* Add details on the Abstract
-* Give more details on HepMC3

 # Abstract

 In this specification we present an additional set of requirements, conventions, and suggestions for simulated interactions stored in [HepMC3](https://www.arxiv.org/pdf/1912.08005.pdf) format.
-These are designed to be used in specific context of neutrino event generators and associated simulation and analysis toolchains, and will lower the barrier for working with the output of a range of interaction simulations.
+These are designed to be used in specific context of neutrino event generators and associated simulation and analysis toolchains, and will lower the barrier for interfacing with the output of a range of interaction simulations.

 # Introduction